saasykit/laravel-open-graphy/README.md

     ],

     'image' => null,  // path (relative to public directory) or url to the image to be added to the open graph image

+    'fallback_open_graph_image' => null,  // path (relative to public directory) or url to the image to be used as a fallback if the open graph image cannot be generated

     'logo' => [
         'enabled' => false, // set to false to disable the logo